paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-103-comprehensive-environmental-response-compensation-and-liability.md

   (D) *RCRA facilities* — No owner or operator of a facility regulated under the Solid Waste Disposal Act [[42 U.S.C.
 6901](./chapter-082-solid-waste-disposal.md#section-6901) et seq.] may be indemnified under this subsection with respect to such facility.

-  (E) *Persons retained or hired* — A person retained or hired by a person described in subsection (e)(2)(B) of this section shall be eligible for indemnification under this subsection only if the President specifically approves of the retaining or hiring of such person.
+  (E) *Persons retained or hired* — A person retained or hired by a person described in subsection (e)(2)(B) shall be eligible for indemnification under this subsection only if the President specifically approves of the retaining or hiring of such person.

 (6) **Cost recovery** — For purposes of [section 9607 of this title](./chapter-103-comprehensive-environmental-response-compensation-and-liability.md#section-9607), amounts expended pursuant to this subsection for indemnification of any person who is a response action contractor with respect to any release or threatened release shall be considered a cost of response incurred by the United States Government with respect to such release.